DejvCodes/JavaScript/README.md

 ## JavaScript - Complete Learning Path
-A comprehensive JavaScript learning repository covering fundamentals, jQuery library, and interactive effects. <br>
+A comprehensive JavaScript learning repository covering fundamentals, jQuery library, and interactive effects.
 This repository contains hands-on examples and practical exercises progressing from basic syntax to advanced DOM manipulation and animations.

 ## 🚀 Features